DesignPLUS Flashcards

 Style Panel

-The Style panel of the Flashcards tool allows you to customize the look of your flashcards.
+The Style panel of the Flashcards tool allows you to customize the look of your Flashcards.

-• Font Style: Select a font style for your flashcards.
+• Font Style: Select a font style for your Flashcards.

 A screenshot of the DesignPLUS Sidebar Style panel for creating Canvas course flashcards, featuring the blue 'Style' header bar.
 The panel includes an icon-labeled button for selecting a 'Background Color', followed by a 'Font Style' selection area that shows a scrollable list with visible options including 'Default', and three fonts rendered in their actual style: a thin, all-caps 'AMATIC SC', a script-like 'Architects Daughter', and a clear 'Arial'.
 Below this, controls for card elements are presented: segmented buttons for 'Controls Corners' with 'Square' (currently selected) and 'Rounded' options, and buttons for 'Controls Outline' with 'None' (currently selected) and 'Outline' options.
 The panel concludes with three empty checkboxes, each with its respective label: 'Hide the solution from students', 'Hide the controls from students', and 'Hide the timer from students'.